Wednesday 13 November 2024

 Ref: MACL058D1A Fee £68 Enrol:https://www.brightonmet.ac.uk/courses/history-life-work-leisure-in-late-victorian-england-1865-1895-spring-term/

-The Novel as Social History: Women Alone – Freedom of Women Post WWI
+The Novel as Social History: Comparing Cultures and Women Alone – Freedom of Women Post WWI

 Unique course comprising literature, social and cultural history, book club – and lively discussion!
 Within the pages of the novel we discover more than a story - enthralling ‘other’ information about people, relationships, class and place.